InVisionCRM/PulseChainAI.com/README/scivive.md

 Consciousness—you think it exists, but it doesn’t actually exist.
 It’s useful to think it does though.
 It’s like fuchsia.
-Fuchsia is not a combination of pink and purple.
+Fuchsia is not a combination of pink and blue.
 It is the color your brain comes up with when it sees contradictory color signals (such as very high and very low wavelengths without the appropriate middle stimulation).
 It’s the only color not in the rainbow.
-Pink and purple create a lavender color.
+Pink and blue create a lavender color.
 Whereas fuchsia is what happens when you combine colors in an unusual way To be yet more pedantic, it’s the only fully-saturated color that’s not present in the rainbow.
 Colors are perceptual phenomena; the interpretation of a spectrum of light impinging on a patch of retina that almost invariably contains more than one frequency at a time.
-Colors include white, black, gray, pink, tan, beige, baby blue, none of which are in the rainbow.
+Colors include white, slate-950, gray, pink, tan, beige, baby blue, none of which are in the rainbow.

 ## Awareness